-- In Aguas Calientes you’ll board a train to Ollantaytambo or Cusco.
+- In Aguas Calientes, you’ll board a train to Ollantaytambo (or Poroy).
 Your guide will give you the train tickets where the boarding time will be shown.
 Make sure you’re on the platform 30 minutes early.
-The train from Aguas Calientes to Ollantaytambo takes 2 hours.
+The train from Aguas Calientes to Ollantaytambo takes 1:45 hours.

-Group tours are made up of different types of people.
-Physical conditions and ages can vary.
+Group tours are made up of different types of people, then physical conditions and ages can vary.
 By agreeing to be part of a group tour, you also accept that some people may be faster or slower than you.
 Therefore, each person can go at their own pace on the route.
-It may be the case that a group wishes to modify the tour; however, it will be the guide who decides, after consulting with all the participants, if said modifications can be made.
+It may be the case that a group wishes to modify the tour; however, the guide will be the one who decides, after consulting with all the participants, if such modifications are possible.

-Strikes and demonstrations:
+Strikes and demonstrations

-Strikes and demonstrations are usually frequent in Peru and this may interrupt some of our tours.
-Roads can be blocked and train tracks can be taken over.
-However, we will try to keep your excursion as planned, even if it means leaving the night before the scheduled date.
-Under these circumstances, tours may also be cancelled.
-In case of changes or cancellations, all situations will be coordinated with you by our operations department.
-Your safety is our highest priority and our decisions will be made to protect it.
+Strikes and demonstrations are usually common in Peru, and this may interrupt some of our tours.
+Roads can be blocked, and train tracks can be taken over.
+However, we will try to keep your trip as originally planned, even if it means leaving the night before the scheduled date.
+Under these circumstances, tours may also be canceled.
+In case of changes or cancellations, everything will be coordinated with you by our operations department.
+Your safety is our highest priority, and our decisions will be made to protect it.

-You’re responsible for your objects during the tour.
 Please pay attention to where you leave your things and remember to take everything once you leave our transport, tents, or restaurants.
+You’re the only one responsible for your objects during the tour.

 2021 Land Cost

-- This small-group journey is guaranteed to operate with just two guests.
+This small-group journey is guaranteed to operate with just two guests.

 - Huayna Picchu: US$ 30.00